Connie120/ECE60827-HW4/workspace/exercises/02-model-conv1d+oc-2level/README.md

     python3 run_example.py 02_os_tiled
 ```

-4. Experiment with the following in your free lab time:
+4. Experiment with the following, plot and analyze your observations:
    - Tile shapes and sizes (by re-factoring `P` and `K` between Buffer and MainMemory).
    - Loop orders (by changing the permutation).